On the complexity of counting feedback arc sets: Preliminaries

 Valiant defined the {\em class of counting problems $\sPoly$} in \cite{v79,v79b}.
 It is the class of functions counting the number of certificates of decision problems in $\NP$, {\em i.e.} problems of the form ``given $x$, compute $f(x)$'', where $f$ is the number of accepting paths of a nondeterministic Turing machine taking $x$ as input and running in polynomial time.
 We denote $f \redparsi g$ when there exists a {\em polynomial parsimonious reduction} from counting problem $f$ on alphabet $\Sigma_f$ to counting problem $g$ on alphabet $\Sigma_g$, {\em i.e.} a transformation $r:\Sigma_f^* \to \Sigma_g^*$ computable by a deterministic Turing machine running in polynomial time such that $\forall x \in \Sigma_f^*: f(x)=g(r(x))$.
 We denote $f \redT g$ when there exists a {\em polynomial Turing reduction} from $f$ to $g$, {\em i.e.} a deterministic Turing machine computing $f$ with oracle $g$, and running in polynomial time (hence making a polynomial number of calls to its oracle).
 Of course $f \redT g$ implies $f \redparsi g$.

-The hardness for $\sPoly$ is defined according to polynomial parsimonious or polynomial Turing reductions without distinction.
-Let us underline that, although they are suitable for $\sPoly$-hardness, Turing reductions are too strong for counting classes above in the polynomial counting hierarchy \cite{tw92}.
-Furthermore, $\sPoly$ is known to be closed for $\redparsi$, but this question is open for $\redT$ and known to be equivalent to $\Poly=\NP$ (see Section~\ref{s:minimum}).
+$\sPoly$-hardness is defined using either polynomial parsimonious reductions or polynomial Turing reductions (both reductions yield the same results).
+Note that, in contrast, Turing reductions are too strong for counting classes that are higher in the polynomial counting hierarchy \cite{tw92}.
+Furthermore, $\sPoly$ is known to be closed under $\redparsi$, but this question is open for $\redT$ and it is known to be equivalent to $\Poly=\NP$ (see Section~\ref{s:minimum}).

 The authors of \cite{hp09} have developed a remedy to the difficulty of classifying tightly some problems in $\sPoly$ (related to the unknown closure of $\sPoly$ for $\redT$), in particular minimality and maximality counting problems, that we will apply in Section~\ref{s:minimum}.
-It consists in the {\em counting class $\sOptPoly$}, which is defined in terms of nondeterministic Turing machines accepting/rejecting and in the same time outputting a number encoded in binary.
+It consists in the {\em counting class $\sOptPoly$}, which is defined in terms of nondeterministic Turing machines where each accepting path outputs a number encoded in binary (rejecting paths have no output).
 We will call such machines {\em nondeterministic transducers}.
-Then $\sOptPoly$ is the class of functions counting the number of accepting paths outputting the minimal value among all accepting paths, for some nondeterministic transducer running in polynomial time and outputting values whose binary encoding is of length $\O(\log n)$ (the definitions of \cite{hp09} are more general in order to fit other levels of the polynomial counting hierarchy and other magnitudes of output length).
-We will apply the notion of hardness for $\sOptPoly$ according to polynomial parsimonious reductions only.
+Then $\sOptPoly$ is the class of functions counting the number of accepting paths outputting the minimal value (among all the values outputted by accepting paths), for some nondeterministic transducer running in polynomial time and outputting values whose binary encoding is of length $\O(\log n)$ (the definitions of \cite{hp09} are more general in order to fit other levels of the polynomial counting hierarchy and other magnitudes of output length).
+In this paper we will only use the notion of hardness for $\sOptPoly$ under polynomial parsimonious reductions.

 Our complexity results will be derived by reduction from the following problems.\\[.5em] \countingpb{Cardinality vertex cover (\#Card-VC)} {A graph $G$ and an integer $k$.} {$|\{ C \in \VC{G} \mid |C|=k \}|$.}